rossng/docs/source/developers/security-token-service.rst

      - Active Directory / LDAP
      - Generates an access key and secret key using the AD/LDAP credentials specified to the API endpoint.

+   * - AssumeRoleWithCustomToken
+     - MinIO Identity Plugin
+     - Generates a token for use with an external identity provider and the :ref:`MinIO Identity Plugin <minio-external-identity-management-plugin>`.

 .. toctree::
    :titlesonly:
    :hidden: